HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/Huddo Boards/Install_huddo_boards.md

-# Installing Huddo Board
+# Installing Huddo Board in HCL DX

-In this section, learn how to install Huddo Boards in HCL Digital Experience environment.
+Learn how to install Huddo Boards in an HCL Digital Experience (DX) environment.

 ## Prerequisites

 Prerequisites for installing Huddo Boards:

-1. HCL DX environment
+- HCL DX environment

-2. Container runtime to host Boards, either:
+- Container runtime to host Boards, either:

     - Kubernetes cluster with `kubectl` installed and authenticated, or

     - Docker

-3. **License Key**: Huddo Boards is a free entitlement for HCL DX customers, but it requires to obtain a license key from [](https://store.huddo.com).
+- **License Key**: Huddo Boards is a free entitlement for HCL DX customers, but it requires to obtain a license key from [](https://store.huddo.com).

 ## Deploying Huddo Boards using Helm